William Berardino

-William ("Bill") S. Berardino, KC is a British Columbia lawyer who was appointed by the provincial government to serve as a special prosecutor in the trials associated with the BC Legislature Raids.
+William S. Berardino, KC is a British Columbia lawyer who was appointed by the provincial government to serve as a special prosecutor in the trials associated with the BC Legislature Raids.

 He graduated from the University of British Columbia (UBC) in Vancouver in 1962 and obtained his law degree from the UBC Faculty of Law in 1965.
 Berardino was called to the bar of British Columbia in 1966 and is a member of the bar in the Yukon.
 He was appointed Queen's Counsel in 1985.

 He is a partner in Hunter Litigation Chambers.
 His practice area is general litigation representing clients before the Supreme and Appellate Courts of British Columbia and the Federal Court of Canada.
 Berardino was atop the 2011 Chambers Global list of top class-action lawyers in Canada.

 In 1986, as part of a libel case against The Globe and Mail and Canadian Broadcasting Corporation (CBC), Berardino won a judgement to permit his client the Bank of British Columbia to view CBC's videotapes of interviews that were not broadcast.
 The BC Court of Appeals later overturned the decision.